wexder/snowy-lab/README.md

 # Snowy deck
 Nixos virtual machine running inside Steam deck.
 This is being used as portable workstation.

+# Polar bear
+Main workstation used for all work.
+Supports CUDA

+# Polar fox
+Gaming machine runnig all amd system.

 ## TODO
 - [] refactor home manager to use roles